What is the Resource Conservation and Recovery Act (RCRA)?

-A federal law enacted in 1976 that established a regulatory system to track hazardous wastes from the point of generation to disposal.
-It is commonly referred to as the cradle to grave process for hazardous waste (spent oil, cleaning agents, pesticides, etc.).
+The Resource Conservation and Recovery Act (RCRA) is a federal law enacted the Environmental Protection Agency in 1976 that established a regulatory system to track hazardous wastes from the point of generation to disposal.
+It established a “cradle to grave” process for management of hazardous waste (spent oil, cleaning agents, pesticides, etc.).
 The law requires the use of safe and secure procedures in treating, transporting, storing, and disposing of hazardous wastes.
-The South Carolina Department of Health and Environmental Control (DHEC) is authorized by the US Environmental Protection Agency to implement RCRA.
+The South Carolina Department of Health and Environmental Control (DHEC) is authorized by the Environmental Protection Agency to implement RCRA.

 What does a RCRA permit do?

-- Treatment- use processes to alter the character or composition of waste
+- Treatment- use processes to alter the character or composition of hazardous waste

-- Storage- temporarily hold waste until they are treated or disposed of
+- Storage- temporarily store hazardous waste until it is treated or disposed

 - Disposal- permanently contain waste